 The feed line ends are appropriately marked and are resting on the table for the station ready to be used.

 Stand by for details on this weekend’s Special Event!

 Starting today and every Tuesday from here on out, I’ll be joining Gordon West WB6NOA and Bob Heil K9EID on HAM Nation, TWiT’s show for amateur radio enthusiasts.
-We broadcast live at 6p Pacific/9p Eastern/0100 Tuesdays UTC on live.twit.tv but you can always download audio and video of the show any time after the show from the TWiT web site, iTunes, and wherever better podcasts are
+We broadcast live at 6p Pacific/9p Eastern/0100 Tuesdays UTC on live.twit.tv but you can always download audio and video of the show any time after the show from the TWiT web site, iTunes, and wherever better podcasts are sold available.

 My vanity call sign, W6TWT, became official today!
 Thanks to Bob Heil K9EID, Gordo West WB6NOA, and Tracy at w5yi.org for their help in securing an amazing call sign.
 (FCC ULS Listing)

 I’ve registered W6TWT.org, W6TWT.com, and W6TWT.net.
 If you enter any of those URLs you’ll arrive here – my ham related postings on Leoville.
 That seems easier than setting up an entirely new page, at least for now.
 And you can email me regarding ham stuff at firstname.lastname@example.org.

 I’ve also created a Twitter account for my call sign: @W6TWT.
 Not sure how I’ll use it, but better me than someone else.